 The concept of muscle slack, as proposed by Frans Bosch, challenges the traditional view of muscles as passive elastic structures.
 Instead, Bosch suggests that muscles possess inherent slack or looseness that must be actively managed by the nervous system during movement.
 This means that muscles are not simply stretched and contracted like rubber bands but require continuous neural control and coordination to optimize their function.
+Before a muscle can produce effective force, this slack must be eliminated, which takes time and affects movement efficiency.
+Muscles, tendons, and connective tissues are not perfectly rigid; they behave like elastic structures with some “give”.
+When an athlete moves, the body must remove the slack (pre-tension the system) to create stiffness in the muscles and tendons for force transfer.

 0 Comments